 - If something happens to a field team member, who contacts the family?
 When do you contact someone?
 For what type of injury/illness?
 Check with your HR department for protocol.
 It is important that all incidents and near misses are reported to the PI and the institution's Risk Management/Health and Safety department as soon as possible after the event.

 - Ensure that each field team member has listed at least two Emergency contacts.
 Provide the list of contacts to your HR department, a team member who is not going into the field, your Battelle ARO project manager, or other contact.

 - Does everyone on your team have medical insurance?
 Do they need to get it before they go?

-- If you are a volunteer or have a volunteer or non-university employee on your team, how is that person covered for WC, medical insurance and medical/SAR evacuation?
+- If you are a volunteer or have a volunteer or non-university employee on your team, how is that person covered for workers' compensation (WC), medical insurance and medical/search and rescue (SAR) evacuation?
 The PI and institution are responsible for any volunteers on the project.
 If they are not employees of the institution, in the event of an emergency how will this person be covered?

 - Alcohol consumption is a risk factor in the field.
 You should discuss the availability and safe use of alcohol at the field site.

 - Know if anyone has any health issues before going to a remote location and assess the risk factors.
 If you have concerns, discuss with your university options for requesting physical exams prior to deployment or talk to your NSF program manager about the option of having your team go through the NSF physical qualification process.

 - Does anyone on your team have first aid training?
 CPR training?
 Know and document who on your team to ask for help in the event of an emergency.
 Consider sending team members to a wilderness first aid training before the start of a field season.

 - What is the remote field experience level of the members of your team?
 You may want to consider an Arctic Field Training or other types of training before starting a field season.
 To learn more about the types of field safety training Battelle ARO provides to researchers, please contact [email protected].